jerrybowang/CMPT-789-Crypto-Project-Onion-routing-simulation/README.md

 Additionally, the use of a match statement for event type handling enhances the readability of the code and makes it clear which actions are triggered based on the type of event.
 This approach makes the code more maintainable and allows for easy addition of new event types in the future.

 ## Executable
 To run the main.py file, simply execute the file using a Python interpreter.
+Make sure that the required dependencies are installed.

 Upon executing the main.py file, the user can expect the following behavior: